stanford-ppl/Green-Marl/README.md

 4-1 The Applications
 -------------------------------------

-Foru Green-Marl sample programs are included in the package.
+Four Green-Marl sample programs are included in the package.
 The codes can be found in the following location:
     $(top)/apps/src/